akahmet/EvaRobot-Kinetic/README.md

 sudo apt-get install libtinyxml-dev libusb-1.0-0-dev
 ```
 ***Continue and be careful about the compilation order.***
+**NOT: DO NOT USE -J4 it cause to memory allocation error on raspberry pi**
 ```bash
 cd ~/catkin_ws/src
 git clone https://github.com/ros/bond_core.git